-CCAFS will seek to raise both the capacity of research partners and the capacity of others to demand and use that research effectively.
-Activities with researchers will include training in and co-development of scientific tools and models, a network of research students to share methods, support for women in their workplaces, and south-south and south-north exchanges.
-Activities with decision-makers will include knowledge-sharing platforms, critical science-policy dialogues, support to attend key decision-making forums at regional and global levels, awareness-raising on decision-support tools and other CCAFS outputs, and multi-stakeholder development of regional scenarios looking forward to 2030.
+Activities with researchers include training in and co-development of scientific tools and models, support for a network of research students to share methods, support for women in their workplaces, and south-south and south-north exchanges.
+Activities with decision-makers include knowledge-sharing platforms, critical science-policy dialogues, support to attend key decision-making forums at regional and global levels, awareness-raising on decision-support tools and other CCAFS outputs, and multi-stakeholder development of regional scenarios looking forward to 2030.

 Examples of current initiatives